pkryger/difftastic.el/README.md

 - `difftastic-magit-show` - show the result of `git show ARG` with `difftastic`.
 It tries to guess `ARG`, and ask for it when can't.
 When called with prefix argument it will ask for `ARG`.
 - `difftastic-files` - show the result of `difft FILE-A FILE-B`.
 When called with prefix argument it will ask for language to use, instead of relaying on `difftastic`'s detection mechanism.
 - `difftastic-buffers` - show the result of `difft BUFFER-A BUFFER-B`.
 Language is guessed based on buffers modes.
 When called with prefix argument it will ask for language to use.
+- `difftastic-rerun` - rerun difftastic for the current buffer.
+It runs difftastic again in the current buffer, but respects the window configuration.
+It uses `difftastic-rerun-requested-window-width-function` which, by default, returns current window width (instead of `difftastic-requested-window-width-function`).
+It will also reuse current buffer and will not call `difftastic-display-buffer-function`.
+When called with prefix argument it will ask for language to use.
 - `difftastic-git-diff-range` - transform `ARGS` for difftastic and show the result of `git diff ARGS REV-OR-RANGE -- FILES` with `difftastic`.

 ## Customization